 - If they failed to respond on time to the requests you sent for further information

 Ideally, the National Collegiate Trust lawsuit dismissal is not complicated.
 But it becomes a challenge if you are being sued.
-Also, even when you get the lawsuit dismissal, it doesn’t mean you don’t owe the private student debt.
+Also, even if you get the lawsuit dismissed, it doesn’t mean you don’t owe the private student debt.
 It means, if you don’t permanently solve the issue, they can come back again with more valid proof.

 Can You Pursue Your Private Student Loan Discharge?

-If your student loans are in default, and the national collegiate trust is holding your loans, then, you can get your loans forgiven, if it’s considered uncollectible.
-You can find a student loan lawyer to help you in resolving the issue or contact us right now, and we will assist you in the matter.
+If your student loans are in default and the national college trust is holding your loans, then you can get your loans forgiven if they’re considered uncollectible.
+You can find a student loan lawyer to help you with resolving the issue, or contact us right now, and we will assist you with the matter.

 We recommend that you check if you have the opportunity to get your private student loan discharged through the national collegiate student loan trust.
 It will require time and effort, but it’s worth it if you have an enormous student loan debt.

 The national collegiate trust lawsuit of 2020 is not for every student with private student loans.
 When you take a look at the documentation issues the New York Times uncovered, it’ll take a little bit of money to find out if you can get your thousands of dollars forgiven.
 But before you proceed, you need to be sure if it’s the right decision for you.
 The reason is that only a handful of companies are good at handling these cases.

 Hiring An Expert Helps